Jah-On/VDE/README.md

 Current shortcuts:
  - Ctrl S, save file
  - Ctrl Q, exit without saving
- - Ctrl R, (not working properly yet and is only meant for VDE.v) save, compile, run the new VDE file, and close the old instance.
  - Ctrl [ or ], switch between files in directory

 To do: